-If you are a young person looking for housing advice or support we have a one stop shop called Routes, which is located at 14-16 St Mary Street, Bridgwater.
-Routes is managed by Somerset Coast YMCA and you are welcome to drop in and speak to an advisor or support worker between 9.30am and 4.30pm Monday to Friday or call 01278 726040.
+If you are a young person looking for housing advice or support we have a Pathways to independence (P2i) hub located at New Prospects, Sedgemoor Centre, Westonzoyland Road, Bridgwater, TA6 5HT.
+You are welcome to drop in and speak to an advisor or support worker between 9.00am and 5pm Monday to Friday or call 01278 451204.

 Homefinder Somerset is the way of finding social housing to rent.
 It lets you select the homes you would like to be considered for within Somerset.
 Anyone with a local connection to the Homefinder Somerset partner local authorities can apply to join the scheme including existing tenants who would like to transfer.

 Sedgemoor District Council is the largest provider of affordable housing in Somerset with approximately 4,000 homes.
 There are also numerous Registered Social Landlords (RSLs) providing affordable housing across Sedgemoor.

 All councils have a duty to prevent homelessness where possible.
 The Preventing Homelessness page shows ways in which we may be able to help.

 There are a number of reasons why people become at risk of losing their home.
 The Housing Advice Team work to try and prevent people from becoming homeless in the first place.

 Sedgemoor District Council works in partnership with local agencies to provide several schemes to assist people in housing need move into private rented accommodation.
 These include assistance with bonds and deposits, rent in advance and help to buy furniture.